 The nonce for the authorization.
 If not provided, the current transaction count for the wallet will be used.

-Returns The signed EIP-7702 authorization object containing:
+Returns The signed EIP-7702 authorization object containing: The smart contract address the EOA is delegating to.

 The chain ID for the authorization.